Strengthening privacy and data security

 • Cyber intelligence: We use cyber intelligence services to help us identify, assess and update our defences against the latest cyber threats.

 • Oversight and reporting: The Chief Privacy and Data Ethics Officer oversees the global privacy program and sets direction for privacy compliance and responsible data use across the enterprise.
 Over 30 Privacy Officers across the enterprise help our businesses make privacy-related decisions.
 Our internal audit and compliance testing programs include privacy risk components.
-Every quarter, we report any significant privacy matters, including substantiated incidents from our Ethics Hotline, to Senior Management and the Board.
+Every quarter, we report any significant privacy matters to Senior Management and the Governance Committee of the Board.

 • Privacy by design: We use privacy-by-design principles in product and process development.
-We conduct Privacy Impact Assessments for new initiatives or material changes to existing processes that involve personal information.
-These assessments help us identify and manage privacy risks.
+We conduct Privacy Impact Assessments across Sun Life for new initiatives or material changes to existing processes that involve personal information.
+These assessments are a strong risk management practice for identifying and mitigating privacy risks.
 We also include appropriate privacy and security clauses in contracts with third parties that handle personal information for us.

 • American Council of Life Insurers